solana-mobile/mobile-wallet-adapter/spec/spec.md

   if the requested commitment level was not reached for any of the signed transactions, where:

-  - `signatures`: as defined for a successful result
+  - `transaction_signature`: as defined for a successful result
   - `commitment_reached`: for each entry in `signatures`, a boolean indicating whether the desired `commitment_level` was reached

 ##### Description